provose/provose/docs/v1.0/tutorial/index.md

 ## Begin using Terraform remote state

-Now that we have created the S3 bucket we need tos store remote state, we need to change the `terraform` block at the beginning of our `terraform.tf` file to reference remote state:
+Now that we have created the S3 bucket we need to store remote state, we need to change the `terraform` block at the beginning of our `terraform.tf` file to reference remote state:

 ```terraform
 terraform {